-I thumb through one of the magazines, disinterestedly flipping through a photo spread of what apparently passes for an art exhibition these days.
+I thumb through one of the magazines, disinterestedly flipping through images from what apparently passes for an art exhibition these days.
 I'm trying to make sense out of a photograph of a man with nipple rings sexually harassing a toilet, when Elroy appears in the hallway.

-"Tips Fedora!"
+"Tips!"